sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 The first access to an `OffloadedTensor` through a pool that does not yet contain it is a cache miss: the pool materializes it from disk on the selected device.
-If the value fits within `max_cached_bytes`, that first materialization becomes the cached value, and later accesses through the same pool reuse it without another disk load.
+With the default `ResidencyStrategy.LRU`, a value that fits within `max_cached_bytes` becomes cached, and later accesses through the same pool reuse it without another disk load.
 It remains cached until explicit eviction, least-recently-used eviction to make room for another value, or pool closure.
 `prefetch` starts this first load early but otherwise follows the same retention rules.
 This caching is specific to access routed through the pool; other access